Stage Machinery European Standard

 The standard represents today the milestone and the reference norm for the safe design and testing of any machinery used on stages anywhere in Europe.

-This document applies to machinery, machinery installations and machinery control systems used in places of assembly and in staging and production facilities for events and theatrical productions (stage machinery, for short).
-Such facilities include theatres, multi-purpose halls, exhibition halls; film, television and radio studios; concert halls, schools, bars, discotheques, open-air stages and other rooms for shows and events.
+Such facilities include theatres, multipurpose halls, exhibition halls; film, television, and radio studios; concert halls, schools, bars, discotheques, open-air stages, and other rooms for shows and events.

 GENERAL INFORMATION